oliverbaumann/oliverbaumann.github.io/_pages/research.md

 My research is at the intersection of organization design, innovation, and strategy.
 In particular, my focus is on two broad questions:

-1. How can organizations best cope with complexity?
+1. How can organizations cope with complexity?
 2. How can organizations incentivize and control innovation?

 ## Coping with Complexity